Themefic-Team/tourfic/readme.txt

 == Changelog ==

-= 2.16.9 – July 03, 2025 =
+= 2.16.9 – July 15, 2025 =

 - Added: Theme Builder support for all Archive, Taxonomy, and Term pages.
 - Added: Elementor support for all Archive, Taxonomy, and Term pages.
 - Added: Elementor Page Builder support for Archive pages.
-- Improved: Footer booking form layout on tour pages.
+- Improved: Layout of the footer booking form on tour pages.
-- Fixed: Apartment location dropdown design issue in Template 1.
+- Fixed: Design issue with the apartment location dropdown in Template 1.
-- Fixed: Car price filter issue.
+- Fixed: Price filter issue on car listings.
 - Fixed: Pagination issue on the Car Archive page.

 = 2.16.8 – June 24, 2025 =